Architect Magazine

 Architect Magazine is the successor to Architecture, one of a series of periodicals published from before World War I by the American Institute of Architects.

 Overview

 This is the sixth iteration of a magazine about the field associated with American Institute of Architects and its members.
 This iteration stylizes their publication's name with a capital M: Architect Magazine, with Architectureal Design as a subtitle.

-At times they run a series by a famous, award-winning architect; in 2007 one such series itself won an award.
-In 2014, they wrote about 1898-born Julia Morgan a "Pioneering Female Architect" who, because she "was experienced in reinforced concrete as she was in European design," was chosen, in the aftermath of the 1906 San Francisco earthquake, to design the rebuilding of a major hotel.
+At times, they run a series by a famous, award-winning architect; in 2007.
+One such series won an award.
+In 2014, they wrote about 1898-born Julia Morgan, a "Pioneering Female Architect" who, because she "was experienced in reinforced concrete as she was in European design," was chosen, in the aftermath of the 1906 San Francisco earthquake, to design the rebuilding of a major hotel.

 History

 The first of American Institute of Architectss periodicals was the Quarterly Bulletin.
 This was followed, beginning in 1913, by: